 You aren’t that handy, but you have heard good things about this local contractor that can put a house together with the highest quality.
 You have examples of his work and they seem like really great houses.
 Hiring someone with some expertise is definitely an advantage over doing it yourself.

-- You have a go-to person regarding your website
+- You have a go-to person regarding your website.
+You have a dedicated handyman!

-- They bring years of experience to your website project and a different perspective than the one you have
+- They bring years of experience to your website project and a different perspective than the one you have.
+You’ve hired someone with a skillset suited to the build.

-- If something goes wrong, they may be available to help fix it
+- If something goes wrong, they may be available to help fix it.
+They have past experiences to draw upon.

-- Only one mind helping you set the strategy for your company’s web presence
+- Only one mind helping you set the strategy for your company’s web presence.
+You’ll have less expertise on each unique part of your house, like the electric and plumbing.

 - Usually project-oriented, meaning freelancers want to go from one new build to the next.
-Often this results in a lack of support for websites they build in the past, as it just isn’t that profitable for them to continue to are only one person to complete the entire project
+Often this results in a lack of support for websites they built in the past, as it isn’t that profitable for them to provide continual maintenance.
+Your handyman might be a builder, but may not offer maintenance.

-- Not guarantee you’ll be able to to get a hold of a freelancer when you need them
+No guarantee you’ll be able to get a hold of a freelancer when you need them.
+Your handyman might get tied up with another job and not get back to you if something breaks in your house.

-- Team of people contributing the strategy of the website to create the best possible result.
-Someone focused on the user experience, someone focused on the design, someone focused on the quality of the content, makes a much better website in the end (The plumber, the electrician, the contractor, the floor specialist, the foundation specialist, all important in building a great house)
+- Team of people contributing to the strategy of the website to create the best possible result.
+Someone focusing on the user experience, someone focusing on the design, and someone focusing on the quality of the content makes a much better website in the end.
+The plumber, the electrician, the contractor, the floor specialist, and the foundation specialist all play a key part in building a great house.

-- Can get in touch with someone at the agency should something go wrong
+- Can get in touch with someone at the agency should something go wrong.
+You have a contracting team that you can contact, not just one person.

-- Typically offers support to keep your website up and running and at a high performance
+- Typically offers support to keep your website up and running and at a high performance.
+This company offers ongoing home maintenance services.

-- Not all agencies are created equal, and it can be difficult to determine who is the right fit for you to work with
+- Not all agencies are created equal, and it can be difficult to determine who is the right fit for you to work with.
+You may like your contracting crew and you may not.

-- Most expensive option, but price can vary wildly based on the type of website platform you are building on
+Typically, this is the more expensive option, but the price can vary wildly based on the type of website platform you are building on and the technical requirements of your site.
+A contracting company will have a large quote based on the technical requirements of your unique build.

 Other Things to Consider:

 Where your site lives can be a huge liability if it isn’t in the right neighborhood.
-You can pay for a completely custom website, put it in a less than stellar area of town, and the performance and security of your website could be compromised.
+If you pay for a completely custom website, but put it in a less-than-stellar area of town, then the performance and security of your website could be compromised.
 Make sure you know where your website is going to live before purchasing one.

 Not only is it important to know where your site is hosted, but also what your agency or provider offers while working with them during the project and after it is live.